ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 When using attention heads as shown above, hyperparameters to consider are:

-- size of the linear layer used to transform the query, values & keys
+- size of the linear layers used to transform the query, values & keys
 - the type of attention mechanism (such as additive or dot-product)
 - how to scale the alignment before the softmax (often done using the square-root of the length of the layer)